Preserve Ancient Buildings (lessons from Europe)

 In Greece, ancient buildings are loved and preserved.
 Not bulldozed to make way for skyscrapers.
 Old buildings are also home to roosting bats and barn owls.
 Replacing old facades with glass also contributes to bird strike.
 Read how to help stop birds flying into windows.

-Many structures older than 100 years fall into this bracket once listed.
+Many structures older than 100 years fall into a protected bracket, once listed.
 Demolition is then off the table without formal approval.

-Opened in the 1970s, the library stood as a bold example of Brutalist design.
+Opened in the 1970s, Birmingham City Library stood as a bold example of Brutalist design.
 It offered large reading rooms, a famous central hall, and a strong civic presence.
 Critics called it ugly.
 Fans called it brave.
 When the decision came, campaigns for listing failed.
 The wrecking crews moved in.

 Euston Station’s Doric Arch was taken down in the 1960s.
 Part of a grand entrance, it fell to modernisation.
 Historians still call it a national mistake.
 The arch became a cautionary tale for planners and ministers alike.